WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 TODO ^^^ needs more work

-## Wallaroo today: the "mute" protocol
+### Wallaroo today: the "mute" protocol

 Inside of Wallaroo today, a custom protocol is used to control the back-pressure of stopping & starting computation in the data stream pipeline.
-Pony doesn't have a broadcast mechanism to send a message to all actors in the system.
 We don't really want to broadcast to all
 actors: many Wallaroo actors don't need to know about back-pressure or flow control.
 But we do need a scheme to help determine what actors really do need to participate in the protocol.

-The protocol is informally called the "mute protocol", based on the name of one of the messages it uses, called `mute()`.
+The protocol is informally called the "mute protocol", based on the name of one of the messages it uses, called `mute`.
 The word "mute" means to be silent or to cause a speaker to become silent.
 That's what we want for back-pressure: to cause sending actors "upstream" in a Wallaroo pipeline to stop sending messages to the `TCPSink`.